SSD vs SAS vs SATA: Which Is Better For A Dedicated Server?

 Ans.
 Both SAS and SATA drives are used to connect computer storage units like media drives or hard drives to motherboards.
 SATA drives offer larger storage than SAS and are pocket-friendly.
 These are generally used in personal computing.
 On the other hand, SAS drives are faster and more reliable than SATA drives and hence are ideal for servers.
 So, SAS hard drives are definitely better than SATA.

 Q 2.
-Which is better SAS or SSD?
+Which is better, SAS or SSD?

 Q 3.
 What is the benefit of SAS drives?

 Ans.
 SAS drives deliver high performance with 15K RPM, which results in a greater bandwidth and better drive performance.
-These are highly reliable, faster, and are energy-efficient.
+These are highly reliable, faster, and energy-efficient.

 Q 4.
 How much faster is SAS than SATA?